amit-t/kafka-outbox-node/README.md

 ## Features

 - **At-least-once delivery**: Ensures that published events are always delivered to Kafka, even if the application crashes.
-- **Multiple storage adapters**: Support for PostgreSQL, MySQL, DynamoDB, and in-memory storage.
+- **Multiple storage adapters**: Support for PostgreSQL, MySQL, MongoDB, Redis, DynamoDB, and in-memory storage.
 - **Configurable polling**: Automatic background polling to publish events.
 - **TypeScript support**: First-class TypeScript support with type definitions.
 - **Secure**: Supports authentication and SSL for Kafka connection.
 - **Batching**: Efficiently publishes events in batches by topic.
 - **Topic routing**: Route events to different topics.
+- **Customizable logging**: Use the built-in Pino logger or integrate with your existing logging infrastructure.

 ## Installation